--[KB84], section 4, "Adjustments for Parameter Step Size"
+---Kochanek and Bartels [KB84], section 4

-In their notation, $DS_i$ is the source derivative (i.e. the incoming tangent vector) at point $P_i$ , and $DD_i$ is the destination derivative (i.e. the outgoing tangent vector).
-The point $P_i$ corresponds to $x_i$ in our notation.
+In their notation, DS_i is the source derivative (i.e. the incoming tangent vector) at point P_i , and DD_i is the destination derivative (i.e. the outgoing tangent vector).
+The point P_i corresponds to x_i in our notation.